johnwargo/eleventy-plugin-starter/readme.md

 ## Anatomy of an Eleventy Plugin

 An Eleventy plugin is essentially Javascript code exposed through a Node module.
 In this project, all an Eleventy project needs to consume the plugin is the `eleventy-plugin-starter-template.js` file in the root of the repository.
-If you wanted to, you could copy that file to your Eleventy project and load it using:
+If you wanted to, you could copy that file to your Eleventy project and load it using the following code in the site's `.eleventy.js` or `eleventy.config.js` file:

 ```js
 const starterTemplate = require('./eleventy-plugin-starter-template.js');